essif-lab/framework/docs/terms/pattern-decentralized-risk-management.md

 A third reason is that risks should be relevant in order to be treated.
 For example, the risk of leaking a cryptographic key from a crypto chip that is vulnerable to power/timing-attacks is irrelevant e.g. when the chip and its battery are sealed in a physical casing.
 Also, the risk of crashing your car as a result of an autopilot failure is irrelevant if you never use the autopilot.

 The last reason we mention is that people generally prefer activities that help them realize their objectives rather than activities that do not (visibly) contribute.
-Many governance, RM and compliance (GRC) related activities fall in that second category, except perhaps for people whose job is 'doing GRC'.
+Many governance, RM and %%compliance|compliance%% (GRC) related activities fall in that second category, except perhaps for people whose job is 'doing GRC'.
 Having to do such activities is a typical trait of centrally organized GRC.

 The alternative for putting effort in preventing failures is focusing on the flip-side of that coin, which is: putting effort in realizing successes.
 It stimulates people to own the associated risks and manage them (it makes the pain go away).
 When the risks become unmanageable, the associated pain may indicate you have an objective of staying healthy, which you might mitigate by outsourcing the realization of one or more of your objectives.